 More often than not, your customers’ experience begins with a local search: Where can I find this product or service to meet my needs?
 From there, searchers consider the additional information they are offered as they decide which branch or office to visit.
 The attributes available to you inside Google My Business are a key element of that first interaction you have with a financial services customer.

-As they weigh their options, searchers look to GMB attributes to have their specific questions answered:
+As they weigh their options, searchers look to GMB attributes for financial services brands, they are likely to look for their specific questions to be answered:

 - Who is this brand or person and why should I give them my business?